verrazzano/docs/content/en/docs/guides/lift-and-shift.md

    {{< /alert >}}

 1. Start a MySQL client to change the password algorithm to `mysql_native_password`.
-    - Assuming the database server is running, start a database CLI client:
+    - Assuming the database server is running, start a database CLI client.
         ```shell script
-        docker exec -it tododb mysql -uroot -p
+        $ docker exec -it tododb mysql -uroot -p
         ```
     - When prompted for the password, enter the password for the root user, `welcome1` or whatever password you set when starting the container in the previous step.
     - After being connected, run the `ALTER` command at the MySQL prompt.
         ```mysql
-        ALTER USER 'derek'@'%' IDENTIFIED WITH mysql_native_password BY 'welcome1';
+        $ ALTER USER 'derek'@'%' IDENTIFIED WITH mysql_native_password BY 'welcome1';
         ```

    {{< alert title="NOTE" color="tip" >}}